 Last year, we put out four collections of bags made with hand drawn batik (View the Nusantara, Saujana, Jendela and Maharaja collections) and a small capsule of apparel made with hand stamped batik and hand screen batik.
 In between, there were experiments with new textiles and prototypes of new designs.
 No matter how much we try to streamline the creative process, many iterations are needed before we release anything.

 The learning continues as we understand the limitations behind the different ways of making heritage textiles and how this in turn informs the work we do.
-Making the effort to meet artisans and being on ground opens our eyes to the realities of making a living and making a life.
+Making the effort to meet artisans and being on ground opens our eyes to their very different realities.
+All I can say is, I'm in position of privilege.

-It may seem antithesis to the idea of a business because in that world, time is money.
-Yet I have found that empathy is the recipe to having a meaningful endeavour that works for me.
-There is so much we can learn if we can simply spend time listening.
+It may seem antithesis to the purpose of the business because in that world, time is money.
+Yet I have found that empathy is the recipe to having a meaningful endeavour.
+There is so much we can learn if we simply spend time listening.

 As we continue to explore more textiles in the region, design new collections and try new ways of thinking, I am expecting a steep learning curve again.